pehlivanian/Implied_Price_Engine/README.md

 # Implied_Price_Engine

-Complete Implied Price Server for CME, ICE energy markets. *Header Only, Implementation by request"
+Headers only - Complete Implied Price Server for CME, ICE energy markets.

 The algorithm is new represents significant efficiency enhancements over the standard algorithms.
 Prices are read in-process by socket server